osprey-dcs/feed-core/README.md

 ---------------

 A JSON file is needed to run the simulator.
-Either extract one from a live device with `leep.py list` or use the testing file.
+Either extract one from a live device with `python -m leep.cli list` or use the testing file.

 ```sh